 If connections are allowed towards the input layer, they will be called indirect recurrences.
-Then a neuron j can use indirect forwards connections to influence itself, for example, by influencing the neurons of the next layer and the neurons of this next layer influencing j (fig. 3.6 on page 50).
+Then a neuron j can use indirect forwards connections to influence itself, for example, by influencing the neurons of the next layer and the neurons of this next layer influencing j (fig. 3.6).